toliva/ConnectivityContent/apis/02-Product Management/01-Product-API/02-reference.md

 #### Room Type Modify - Partial Update (PATCH)

-Expedia chose the merge-patch method for partial update, as described in https://tools.ietf.org/html/rfc7396.
+Expedia chose the merge-patch method for partial update, as described in [IETF RFC](https://tools.ietf.org/html/rfc7396).

 This method allows partners to update a room type by providing only the fields/values they need to change.
 This saves partners from having to first read the room type before updating it.
 If partners provide the complete room type data, this method essentially behaves just like the [update](#modify-an-existing-room-type) method.